lseppala/knowledge/programming-language/go/a-conversation-with-go-modules.md

 > supported!
 Will it cause issues when people try to import your project?
 > Probably!

-That's great... oh!
+Something to worry about later, I suppose... oh!
 This is looking better.
 I've got a `go.mod` file!
 Is that where I specify dependencies?

 > It sure is!